About the Alberta Health Care Aide Directory

 - Assistance and support with activities of daily living for clients with medical conditions or functional limitations

 HCAs provide the majority of direct care within the continuing care sector, and are active contributors to other parts of the healthcare system.
-To view the skills, knowledge, behaviors and attitudes required by health care aides in Alberta, see the Health Care Aides Competency Profile (2001).
+To view the skills, knowledge, behaviors and attitudes required by health care aides in Alberta, see the Alberta Health Care Aide Competency Profile (2018).

 Who Can Apply?